One Lost Henchman

 This is the first project I programmed solo.
 The engine, the game code, the tools, and the build system that coordinates the process of making the game were all my doing.

 This is also the first project I worked on remotely.
-That put a big focus on making the tools robust and easy to use so that work could be done on the art and levels without the artists constantly stalling to wait for me to make something happen.
+That put a big focus on making the tools robust and easy to use so that work could be done on the art and levels without the artists constantly stalling to wait for me to fix bugs or explain their use.
 The size of the game data also made it take a fairly long time to upload new builds to the device, so I maintained an almost fully featured PC build throughout the course of development so that changes to the art could be seen in seconds rather than minutes.

 Saturday Night Fever: Dance (2008)